Skip to Main Content

 • Books; however a book chapter published in a series in the journal section of the NLM Catalog falls under the Policy if it was peer-reviewed

-• Manuscripts in non-Latin scripts (e.g. Russian, Japanese), since they cannot be processed by the NIH
+• Manuscripts in non-Latin scripts (e.g. Russian or Japanese), since they cannot be processed by the NIH

-• Articles accepted for publication before April 7, 2008
+• Articles accepted for publication before April 7, 2008, though authors may deposit these manuscripts if allowed by the journal

-Exempt publications may still be reported in NIH progress reports via My NCBI, but listed at not applicable (N/A).
+Exempt publications may still be reported in NIH progress reports via My NCBI, but listed as not applicable (N/A).
 Find more about reporting and citing exempt publications to the NIH.

 Key policy details